Co-signing a Mortgage: What it Means & How it Works

 A co-signer can help get a mortgage application over the line when you don’t meet a lender’s requirements.

-Mortgage providers are bound by regulations and must lend responsibly.
-Each lender has their own criteria aligned with their attitude to risk.
+Regulations bind mortgage providers and must lend responsibly.
+Each lender has their criteria aligned with their attitude to risk.

 Co-signed mortgages can be beneficial in several situations: